-With regard to the early quasi-periodic signal, two major questions ought to be addressed, namely whether GR affects the typical amplitude and frequency of this signal component, and, even more basically, what is the hydro-
+With regard to the early quasi-periodic signal, two major questions ought to be addressed, namely whether GR affects the typical amplitude and frequency of this signal component, and, even more basically, what is the hydrodynamical origin of the GW signal during this phase?
+Different authors have ascribed the quasi-periodic signal during the first several tens of milliseconds directly to prompt post-shock convective overturn (Marek et al.